Simplifying Online Onboarding for Newcomers in Canada

 Working on this project made me realize that the biggest challenges for newcomers weren’t technical, but emotional.

-Users weren’t just unfamiliar with banking terms; they were anxious about making mistakes and unsure of what to expect.
 This pushed me to focus on creating an onboarding experience that doesn’t just guide users through steps, but also reassures and educates them along the way.

 Every design choice, from the progress indicator to the educational cards and document checklist, was informed by these insights to make the process feel clearer and more manageable.